Student Life

 Projects

-Past initiatives include the donation of school supplies to nearby schools, a science teaching workshop for local teachers, and contributions of books and teaching resources to K2 Methodist School and Noble Family School.
-Our students have also supported the Methodist School through breakfast programmes and “Girl Talk” sessions, and played a key role in the refurbishment of the Children’s Ward at St. Elizabeth Hospital.
+Other service projects undertaken in the past are donation of school supplies to a local school, Science teaching workshop for local school teachers, donations of books and teaching resources to K2 Methodist School and Noble Family School, breakfast support for students at the Methodist School, refurbishment of Children’s Ward of St. Elizabeth Hospital, Girl Talk with the Methodist School.